Wind-WindKids/winding/samples/sophieandwind/sun.md

 The church was near empty, only a few people.
 Some smiled at the kids with the kite.
-Her Mom was not there.

 Sophie felt a little better.
+But her Mom was not there.

 They've taken the time and repaired the dragon kite, properly this time, restoring its torn wing.